 In the Lifetime of the Buddha

 The monkey king was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis.
-When he was informed that Devadatta had made plans to kill him, the Buddha told this story to his disciples so they knew that Devadatta had also tried to kill him in the past.
+When he was advised that Devadatta had made plans to kill him, the Buddha told his disciples this story they knew that Devadatta had also tried to kill him in the past.